 It seems that some folks are determined to make photography more difficult than it has to be.
-You might hear some photographers say, “I only shoot using the manual exposure mode” while others might say, “I only use the Aperture or Shutter Priority exposure mode”.
+You might hear some photographers say, “I only shoot using the manual exposure mode,” while others might say, “I only use the Aperture or Shutter Priority exposure mode.”

-What Is Program Mode?
+What is Program Mode?

-What makes using the Program mode different than shooting in automatic is that you will have control over most camera settings while the camera chooses the best exposure values.
-The settings that you will be able to control in the Program mode will include the ISO, light metering, focusing, and flash settings.
+What makes using Program mode different than shooting in automatic is that you will have control over most camera settings while the camera chooses the best exposure values.
+The settings that you will be able to control in Program mode will include the ISO, light metering, focusing, and flash settings.

-So, the Program mode is good for learning how to use different camera settings without having to worry about obtaining the proper exposure as well.
-You can use The Program mode for spur of the moment shots without messing up too many pictures due to bad exposure settings.
+So, Program mode is good for learning how to use different camera settings without having to worry about obtaining the proper exposure as well.
+You can use Program mode for spur of the moment shots without messing up too many pictures due to bad exposure settings.
 You can always experiment with manual settings when getting the shot exactly “right” is not critical.

 Take note that the lens aperture and shutter speed settings can be controlled to an extent in the “P” Program Shift mode.
 We will discuss that a little more in just a bit.

 But first, let’s take a look at a couple of picture taking situations when the Program mode can be useful.
 Let’s say you’re taking pictures of a scene with very bright as well as dark shaded areas.
 Sometimes in a situation like that, your camera’s light meter can be fooled and produce an underexposed or overexposed image.

 If you’re using Program mode you can set your camera to Spot Metering and read the light from a small area rather than reading the light from the overall scene.
 That will give you a proper exposure for the part of the scene or subject that you think is the most important (the camera will set the exposure values).
 You would not be able to use spot metering if you were shooting in automatic mode.